kaktos2/Practicals/DP_week2/DP_week2.md

 |:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|:---------------------------------------------------------------------------------------------------------------------------------------------------:|
 | <img src="https://static.fnac-static.com/multimedia/Images/FR/NR/80/11/44/4460928/1540-0/tsp20190111222358/Purple-Hibiscus.jpg" style="width:50.0%" alt="Purple Hibiscus" /> | <img src="https://images-eu.ssl-images-amazon.com/images/I/81lkwx77O5L._AC_UL600_SR600,600_.jpg" style="width:50.0%" alt="Under The Udala Trees" /> |

-Ramalingam (2021) helped me do this sort of table with the pictures of the books I am mentioning in this report.
+Shoutout to Ramalingam (2021) for this sort of table with the pictures of the books I am mentioning.

-The following quote is from *Under the Udala Trees* and is another of silence.
+The following quote is from *Under the Udala Trees* and is another kind of silence.
 In this passage, the main character gets silenced by another character :

 > ‘There are punishments for people who’ve done what I’ve done,’ I began